White Papers: PSQL/Zen Maintenance and Troubleshooting

 Grabbing a Windows Memory Dump with ProcDump (New)

-This paper discusses how to get a memory dump of the Pervasive database process on Windows Servers.
-(Updated August 2016)
+This paper discusses how to get a memory dump of the database engine process on Windows Servers.
+(Updated January 2023)

 Obtaining an MKDE Trace to Troubleshoot a Failing Application

 This paper discusses how to get a Microkernel Database Engine trace to show the exact point at which an application fails.

 Having a valid trace leads to quicker resolution of problems you may encounter.
 (Updated February 2021)